 Mercer’s Mary Ann Sardone discusses salary increase trends and how employers can rethink compensation to retain top employees in a tight labor market in this interview with the Wharton School’s Peter Capelli on SiriusXM Business Radio.

-Peter Capelli (George W. Taylor Professor of Management at the Wharton School and Director of Wharton’s Center for Human Resources) and Greg Shea (Adjunct Professor of Management at the Wharton School) speak with Mary Ann Sardone (Partner at Mercer) about salary increase trends in the United States and how employers can retain their top employees in a tight labor market by rethinking their approach to compensation, performance management
+Peter Capelli (George W. Taylor Professor of Management at the Wharton School and Director of Wharton’s Center for Human Resources) and Greg Shea (Adjunct Professor of Management at the Wharton School) speak with Mary Ann Sardone (Partner at Mercer) about salary increase trends in the United States and how employers can retain their top employees in a tight labor market by rethinking their approach to compensation, performance management and total rewards strategy.

 Originally aired on SiriusXM Channel 132, Business Radio Powered by The Wharton School on January 10, 2019.

 Peter Capelli: It's a tight labor market, or so we hear anyway.
 What are employers talking about when you talk to them about money?
 Is the tight labor market featuring in when they talk about how much they are going to pay people or is that not much in their calculus of making those decisions?

 Mary Ann Sardone: It’s an interesting question, Peter, because you would think it would be front and center in those calculations for how much they budget on an annual basis, but it actually comes with a different set of concerns.
 When an employer starts thinking about a tight labor market, they're thinking: ‘Am I going to be able to get the people in the door who I need to fill the roles?
 And am I going to be able to keep the people I have?’
 But probably their bigger concern is: ‘Am I going to get the people in the door that I need to fill the roles?’